Frequently Asked Questions

 versioninpackage.jsonmust be a valid semver string (like1.0.0or2.1.3-beta.1), and it must be different from the currently deployed version.
 Same version number means no new deployment. - Build errors?
 Make sure your code compiles successfully on its own.

 - Is the GitHub App installed?
 Verify it has access to your repo.
-You can reinstall it from your App settings if needed.
+You can reinstall it from your MCP server settings if needed.

 Why aren't my environment variables working?